Sławomir Abramowicz

 Sławomir Abramowicz (born 9 June 2004) is a Polish professional footballer who plays as a goalkeeper for Ekstraklasa club Jagiellonia Białystok.

 Career

-He started his youth career in Victoria Sulejówek, then he played in Escola Varsovia, Varsovia Warsaw and Polonia Warsaw.
+Abramowicz started his youth career in Victoria Sulejówek, then he played in Escola Varsovia, Varsovia Warsaw and Polonia Warsaw.

-In August 2021, he was transferred to Jagiellonia Białystok on a three-year deal, and was assigned squad number 50.
+In August 2021, he was transferred to Jagiellonia Białystok on a three-year deal, and was assigned shirt number 50.
 In 2023, his contract was extended until 2025.

 Before his debut in a first team, he played for Jagiellonia's reserve team.
 He made his first appearance for Jagiellonia's senior team in a 1–0 Polish Cup win with Odra Opole on 2 September 2022.
 He debuted in Ekstraklasa on 11 March 2023 in a 2–1 victory over Górnik Zabrze.
 During the 2022–23 season, he made 19 appearances - three in the Ekstraklasa, two in the Polish Cup and 14 for Jagiellonia II.